H-E-B and Kroger stores in Houston set to close at 6 p.m. ahead of Laura

 The H-E-B fuel stations and pharmacies will follow store hours.

-Kroger also announced some of its stores will close at 6 p.m.
+Kroger also announced all of its Houston-area stores will close at 6 p.m.
 Wednesday due to Hurricane Laura.
+The store on Seawall Blvd. in Galveston closed at 2 p.m.
+Wednesday.

 "We want all of our customers and associates to be informed and prepared, but also for them to be safe" said Joe Kelley, President of Kroger in Houston.
 "We have stores across the areas of the storm's impact, and we will keep those stores open until 6pm tonight so customers can safely access the food and emergency supplies they need.
 After that, it's about ensuring our teams are safe with their families and out of harm's way."